Skip to main content

 4. Progression: Only after a node is verified does it move to the next step (e.g., adding a Loop node).

 This mimics how a senior engineer works.
 By testing incrementally, the agent prevents the "cascade of errors" common in AI-generated code.
 For example, in a test case involving a medical equipment supplier, the agent successfully navigated from scraping leads to enriching them with email addresses, creating a loop structure that processed items one by one rather than crashing on bulk data.
+This same incremental build-and-verify pattern powered the AI content system we built for a SaaS client, where autonomous agents handled the full production pipeline.

 The ability to run parallel AI workflows while maintaining sequential verification is what makes this architecture resilient enough for production use.